solvyxtech/tinct/README.md

 # tinct

-Terminal colour themes that apply to the session you are already in.
+Terminal color themes that apply to the session you are already in.

 No profile to edit, no new window, nothing to restart.
 Pick a theme and the terminal in front of you changes colour, including the program running in it.